boydhont/LiveBrush/README.md

 Live Brush is meant for live performing and rapid prototyping.
 Old Processing sketches can be easily recycled to create new interesting visuals in a few minutes, new concepts allow to be propotyped in an instance.

 ## How to work with Live Brush?
-1. Set up the default program on your system for editing .java files (for example Visual Studio Code https://code.visualstudio.com/)
+1. Set up the default program on your system for editing .java files
 2. Create a new Processing sketch and save it
 3. Initialize the LiveBrushManager as a global variable in the setup function
   ```